 - Write-ins.
 Come and join other writers as we work on our writing projects.
 This is a great opportunity to get out of the house and away from the distractions of home to focus on your work while surrounded by other creative types.

 - Critique groups.
-We currently have two full groups and a third group recently formed.
+We currently have a couple of groups and spots open from time to time.
 Let us know if you’re interested in join up — you’ll learn a lot.

 - Have a personal page on our website.
 If you haven’t yet leapt into the deep end of the pool and built your own website but still want to direct people to your bio and web presence, join our Your Locals Authors section of this site.
 It’s free, though we may ask to meet you at an event first.
 Let the world know who you are, if you have books available, and how to find more of your witty writing online (Facebook, Twitter, etc).